Georgetown-University-Libraries/BarcodeInventory/PITCHME.md

 #HSLIDE
 ### Step 4: Complete Scanning Session
 - Click Link to Save Work
- - Send CSV representation of inventory to web service (AJAX)
+ - POST inventory as CSV (AJAX)
- - Parse CSV and Create a Google Sheet (Google App Script)
+ - Parse CSV & Create Google Sheet (Google App Script)
-  - Name file by starting and ending call numbers
+  - Name using first/last call numbers
   - Create table cells
    - Turn off auto-correct and formatting
    - Add CSV data
-  - Return page with a link to the new spreadsheet in a new tab
+  - Return spreadsheet link in a new tab

 #HSLIDE
 ### Step 5: Evaluation and Bulk Update
-- Library staff view a concatenated list of inventory files in Google Sheets
+- Concatentate inventories and open in Google Sheets (PHP)
-- Using a Google Sheets Add-On, items can be grouped by error condition or location
+- Group items by error condition or location (Google Apps Script Add-On)
-- Sierra (ILS) "Create Lists" are generated based on the grouping allowing bulk correction in the ILS
+ - Generate Sierra (ILS) "Create Lists"
+ - Bulk Correct ILS records

 #HSLIDE
 ### Other Notes
 - The inventory session is also saved to the browser database in case the user accidentally navigates away from the page